Niagara Falls: Hydroelectric power

 In 1961, when the Niagara Falls hydroelectric project went online, it was the largest hydropower facility in the Western world.
 Today, Niagara is still the largest electricity producer in New York state, with a generating capacity of 2.4 GW.
-Up to 1420 m3/s of water per second is diverted from the Niagara River through conduits under the city of Niagara Falls to the Lewiston and Robert Moses power plants.
+Up to 1420 m3/s of water is diverted from the Niagara River through conduits under the city of Niagara Falls to the Lewiston and Robert Moses power plants.
 Currently between 50% and 75% of the Niagara River's flow is diverted via four huge tunnels that arise far upstream from the waterfalls.
 The water then passes through hydroelectric turbines that supply power to nearby areas of Canada and the United States before returning to the river well past the falls.
 When electrical demand is low, the Lewiston units can operate as pumps to transport water from the lower bay back up to the plant's reservoir, allowing this water to be used again during the daytime when electricity use peaks.
 During peak electrical demand, the same Lewiston pumps are reversed and become generators.

 To preserve Niagara Falls' natural beauty, a 1950 treaty signed by the U.S. and Canada limited water usage by the power plants.
 The treaty allows higher summertime diversion at night when tourists are fewer and during the winter months when there are even fewer tourists.
 This treaty, designed to ensure an "unbroken curtain of water" flowing over the falls, states that during daylight time during the tourist season (April 1 to October 31) there must be 100000 ft3/s of water flowing over the falls, and during the night and off-tourist season there must be 50,000 ft3/s of water flowing over the falls.
 This treaty is monitored by the International Niagara Board of Control, using a NOAA gauging station above the falls.
 During winter, the Power Authority of New York works with Ontario Power Generation to prevent ice on the Niagara River from interfering with power production or causing flooding of shoreline property.
 One of their joint efforts is an 8800 ft ice boom, which prevents the buildup of ice, yet allows water to continue flowing downstream.
 In addition to minimum water volume, the crest of Horseshoe falls was reduced to maintain an uninterrupted "curtain of water".

 In August 2005, Ontario Power Generation, which is responsible for the Sir Adam Beck stations, started a major civil engineering project, called the Niagara Tunnel Project, to increase power production by building a new 12.7 m diameter, 10.2 km water diversion tunnel.
 It was officially placed into service in March 2013, helping to increase the generating complex's nameplate capacity by 150 megawatts.
 It did so by tapping water from farther up the Niagara River than was possible with the preexisting arrangement.
 The tunnel provided new hydroelectricity for approximately 160,000 homes.